Watch our video on how the different types of stocks in the stock market affect trading.

 Since ETFs trade through exchanges, they're more tax efficient than mutual funds.
-The reason for this is that shares aren't redeemed each time you buy and sell them.
+The shares aren't redeemed each time you buy and sell them.
+Hence the tax efficiency.

-Mutual funds are another one of the different types of stocks you can invest in.
+Mutual funds are another one of the different types of stocks in the stock market that you can invest in.
 Mutual funds pool money together from many different investors and then invest that money into stocks and bonds.

-In fact, mutual funds are run by investment companies and you have a fund manager that does all the researching and buying for you.
+In fact, mutual funds are run by investment companies.
+Therefore, all the researching and buying is done for you by a mutual fund manager.
 These are usually apart of investment portfolios.

 You can buy shares in a mutual fund which means you get a part of any income they bring in.
 These are are so popular because of diversification.
 You're investing in different types of stocks instead of putting all your eggs in one basket.

 Mutual funds are also quite affordable.
-The initial investment is typically set low.
+In fact, the initial investment is typically set low.
 As a result, any purchases aren't expensive.

 Exchange traded notes or ETN are, per Investopedia, are a type of unsecured, unsubordinated debt security first issued by Barclays Bank PLC based on the performance of a market index minus applicable fees, with no period coupon payments distributed and no principal protections.

 In essence, they're like ETFs because they trade on major stock exchanges.
-They tend to be volatile and can be used to gauge market direction.
+In fact, ETFs tend to be volatile.
+Therefore, use an ETF to gauge market direction.
 TVIX and VIX are just a couple different types of stocks ETNs.

 Blue chip stocks have different types of stocks within the sector.
-These are companies that are well established.
+Companies that make up the blue chip sector are well established.

-As a result, they're seen as high value and great for long term investments.
+As a result, they're great for long term investments because they're seen as high value.
 Blue chip stocks are companies like Apple, Google, Intel, Netflix and Bank of America to name a few.

-In times of economic downturn, these are seen has safe haven stocks because they've withstood the test of time.
+In times of economic downturn, blue chip stocks are seen has a safe haven.
+They've withstood the test of time.
 Blue chip stocks usually recover after a bear market so traders and investors don't worry about them.